loophp/collection/docs/pages/api.rst

 every
 ~~~~~

-This operation tests whether all elements in the collection pass the test implemented by the provided callback.
+This operation tests whether all elements in the collection pass the test implemented by the provided callback(s).

+.. warning:: The `callbacks` parameter is variadic and they are evaluated as a logical ``OR``.
+             If you're looking for a logical ``AND``, you have make multiple calls to the
+             since operations.

 Interface: `Everyable`_

-Signature: ``Collection::every(callable $callback);``
+Signature: ``Collection::every(callable ...$callbacks);``

 .. code-block:: php